NicolaJB/Ticker-Data-Processor-Tool/README.md

 Python application that processes and organises instrument data from multiple input files, making it searchable through a generated CSV file.

-Overview

-This script:
+Overview:

-Parses instrument data from data.txt, StaticFields.txt, and DynamicFields.txt.
+This script parses instrument data from data.txt, StaticFields.txt, and DynamicFields.txt.
 Extracts and maps static and dynamic field values.
 Generates a CSV report with extracted information.
 Allows users to search for specific instrument codes interactively.